 Not long after Lee began working for her, Emma was found dead.

 In the early hours of November 15, 1884, she was found beaten and her throat was cut in her homer.
 The killer then attempted to cover up the crime by setting fire to her body and several areas around the house.

 Emma employed several servants at The Glen, but Lee was the only male.
 She had also recently informed him that she was selling the house and would be cutting his pay.
 That, along with other circumstantial evidence such as a cut on his arm, was enough to seal his fate.

 Emma Keyse’s home in Babbacombe Bay, known as “The Glen” c.
 1870

-At Lee’s trial, his sister testified against him.
+At Lee’s trial, his sister eagerly testified against him.

 “John came into the kitchen crying,” Harris said.
-“He said Miss Keyse was only going to pay him two shillings a week.
-He added he wouldn’t stop another night and before he left Torquay he would have his revenge.”
+“He said Miss Keyse was only going to pay him two shillings a week.”

-Lee was convicted and sentence to hang, though he maintained his innocence straight to the gallows.
+Lee was convicted and sentenced to hang, though he maintained his innocence straight to the gallows.

 He climbed the scaffold on February 23, 1885 at Exeter Prison, where he stood awaiting the drop.
 But when executioner James Berry pulled the lever, the trap door through which Lee was supposed to plunge failed to open.

 Berry examined the mechanism without Lee on it, and it seemed to work fine.